What is certification?

 Auto-certification grants the publisher the ability to automatically certify all titles produced from an accredited workflow.

-To ensure ongoing conformance with its certification standard, Benetech will spot check one or two files or representative chunks of multiple files on a quarterly basis.
+To ensure ongoing conformance with its certification standard, Benetech will spot check three files over the course of the yearly subscription.

 Publishers are requested to submit a quarterly list of files that they have auto-certified.